kaiseer1/blackwall/README.md

-# BlackWall-defender
+# BlackWall

-**BlackWall-defender** is a modular, AI-powered cybersecurity defense engine designed and developed entirely by [Basil Abdullah Alzahrani](https://orcid.org/0000-0006-8864-8363).
+**BlackWall-** is a modular, AI-powered cybersecurity defense engine designed and developed entirely by [Basil Abdullah Alzahrani](https://orcid.org/0000-0006-8864-8363).
 It integrates anomaly detection (RZA), trust scoring (TVM), and deception-based mitigation (FPP) into a unified system to detect, classify, and respond to modern cyber threats — especially unknown or zero-day attacks.

 ---